 Table of Contents

-The Maltese Permanent Residence Program addresses non-EU/EEA and Swiss citizens and offers a series of benefits, such as residency, the right to work, study, and live in this country.
+The Maltese Permanent Residence Program in 2026 addresses non-EU/EEA and Swiss citizens and offers a series of benefits, such as residency, the right to work, study, and live in this country.
 Moreover, the people accepted into this program can enjoy visa-free travel within the Schengen countries.
 There are a number of conditions and formalities that candidates must take into account when they want to apply for the Maltese Permanent Residence Programme.
 These can be entirely explained by our immigration lawyers in Malta.
 Plus, you may explore this infographic on this topic:

 We invite you to discover the options available through the Maltese Permanent Residence Programme.
 We remind you that this program only allows for permanent residency in Malta, not citizenship: